foosiee/Spotify-Lyrics-v2-public/README.md

 a react app that uses spotify's web api to request user info and a serverless azure function to grab the lyrics of the song. http://spotify-lyrics.com/

+the legacy spotify-lyrics is avaiable [here](https://github.com/foosiee/Spotify-Lyrics). it used a python-flask server to serve users.

 ## note
 if you were to pull down this repo.
 You will need to add a .env file with your azure creds and add a config.js with your spotify application creds.